majensen/neoclient/notes.md

 	* Basically, run autoreconf --install in libneo4j-client and commit this.
 * Copy libneo4j-client/src/lib/* to build/
+* If tls is selected:
-* Find the directories for libperl, libssl, libcrypto libraries.
+  * Find the directories for libperl, libssl, libcrypto libraries
+  * Find the include directory for openssl.h